 Bronze and copper are the most durable metals and are non-rusting.
-They will, over time, oxidize, but in general, are considered to be the most long lasing.
+They will, over time, oxidize, but in general, they are considered to be the most long-lasting.
 Bronze and copper are measured by weight per square foot.
-Therefore, a 48 ounce copper casket is 50% heavier than a 32 ounce model.
+Therefore, a 48-ounce copper casket is 50% heavier than a 32-ounce model.
 Bronze and copper caskets are generally the most expensive.

 Stainless and carbon steel are less expensive and come in different gauges of thickness, usually 16- 18- and 20-gauge.
 The smaller number is thicker and heavier, therefore, 16-gauge steel is thicker than 20-gauge.

 A less expensive alternative to solid hardwood is wood veneer.
-Cloth-covered fiber board or pressed wood are the least expensive caskets.
+Cloth-covered fiberboard and pressed wood are the least expensive caskets.

 For some people, the size of the casket can be a concern.
-The length is rarely an issue but width can be.
+The length is rarely an issue but the width can be.
 A standard casket is generally 84 inches long, 28 inches wide, and 23 inches tall.
 These sizes can vary depending on the model so be sure to ask for specific dimensions.
-For the average sized person this is generally plenty of space.
+For the average-sized person, this is generally plenty of space.
 If the deceased is somewhat larger than average, you may need to look at an “oversized” casket.
 These larger caskets come in a variety of width with 31 inches being common.